NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The competitors are fast-moving targets for NIHON KOHDEN outside of Japan and they have no reason to wait.
 We had anticipated new type Genesis patient monitors could only mean the returning to plain connectors and a working modular infrastructure for measurement data finally introduced.
 Genesis is a powerful word suggesting the starting of everything anew but it is just talks without the costly action.

-Clearly, investment on the Multi-parameter Unit had consumed tremendous amount of Capital and efforts, it is therefore difficult to let go!
+Clearly, investment on the Multi-parameter Sockets had consumed tremendous amount of Capital and efforts, it is therefore difficult to let go!
 Life Scope G9, Life Scope G7 and Life Scope G5 monitors are all using the same Life Scope TR hardware.
 Fresh huge investments are urgently needed for new generation monitors just to catch up with the rest of the world.

 History repeats, and we can already see the future from the past.
-In an age of new innovative products from digital transformation, NIHON KOHDEN is unfortunately ill-equipped to compete outside of the protected Japanese market.
+In an age of new innovative products from digital transformation, NIHON KOHDEN is unfortunately ill-equipped to compete outside the protected Japanese market.

 END